mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 _netlist-level_ approach, as the algorithms are designed by treating the design as a circuit (rather than HDL).

-I propose a modification to the synthesis flow that inserts TaMaRa before technology mapping ().
+I propose a modification to the synthesis flow that inserts TaMaRa before technology mapping.
 This means that the circuit can be processed at a low level, with less concerns about optimisation removing the redundant TMR logic.
 However, as shown in , some Yosys synthesis scripts do perform additional optimisation _after_ technology mapping, which again risks the removal of the TMR logic.
 Yet, we also cannot operate after